gliff-ai/support/paintbrush.md

 # Paintbrush

-One of the the most commonly used annotation methods, the gliff platform contains multiple paintbrush features for easy markup of images.
+One of the the most commonly used annotation methods, the gliff.ai platform contains multiple paintbrush features for easy markup of images.

+Tip: To begin a new annotation or to cycle back through annotations already completed, please see the Annotation management section of [Annotation: First Steps](/firststeps).

 ![Paintbrush Functions](/assets/images/annotate/annotate_paintbrush.png)